expo/expo/docs/pages/get-started/errors.md

 ## Up next

-We suggest [following a tutorial](../tutorial/planning.md) before proceeding to the rest of the documentation, this will guide you through building a simple but meaningful project.
-[Continue to the tutorial](../tutorial/planning.md).
+We suggest [following a tutorial](/tutorial/introduction) before proceeding to the rest of the documentation, this will guide you through building a project that covers various aspects of building a mobile application.